NTNU-IMT/stormbird/README.md

 implemented in Stormbird more thoroughly than what is done in the code docs, together with references to papers with more information. **Waring**: This is currently very much a work in progress.
-- `tutorials` contains files relevant for the tutorials described the book above.

 ## Instructions for how to use the library
 Each of the folders contains its own `README` file with install instructions.